bmcgaughey1/DroneLidarCode/README.md

 computer.
 While the data from Westfork was delivered using a subfolder arrangement, I put the zip files into the ONRC_DroneLidar folder on a drive labeled as drive D:.
-Look in Process2022Data.R for a DOS command to build the directory list (but note that you will hafe to edit the resulting file a bit to make it work with the R code).
+Look in Process2022Data.R for a DOS command to build the directory list (but note that you will have to edit the resulting file a bit to make it work with the R code).

 ## Installation